erikmartino/websid/README.md

 a workaround you can compile using "-s SAFE_HEAP=1".
 This will make for slower code but it seems to be the only way around the iCrap bug.

 ## Depencencies

 The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player (use of the most recent version is recommended).

 ## License

 Terms of Use: This software is licensed under a CC BY-NC-SA (http://creativecommons.org/licenses/by-nc-sa/4.0/)

+## Sponsors

+At certain points there are expenses associated with this hobby project and I am grateful whenever members of the community step in to lend a helping hand (also see https://www.wothke.ch/websid/donate.html ).
+Many thanks go to the below individuals that have kindly supported this project!

+* Laszlo Vincenzo Vincze
+* Chris Jackson
+* Joel Knepper
+* Jens-Christian Huus
+* Jani Joeli
+* Imre Olajos Jr
+* Piero Iellamo
+* AnDruid